 - Past due the 63rd day from the last breeding and has yet not gone into labor

 But most importantly, if you feel something is wrong, do not hesitate to call or see your vet, better be safe than sorry!
 As much as nature runs its course during delivery and dog owners are told to minimize their interventions and just relax, things do not always go as planned.

-Catherine De la Cruz, White Fire Great Pyrenees: What Can Possible Go Wrong?
+Catherine de la Cruz, White Fire Great Pyrenees: What Can Possibly Go Wrong?

 Dan Rice, The Complete Book of Dog Breeding

-Dr Kris Nelson, Normal Stages of Whelping in Dogs
+Dr. Kris Nelson, Normal Stages of Whelping in Dogs

-Dr. Kris Nelson:Canine Labor, When to Call the Vet
+Dr. Kris Nelson, Canine Labor, When to Call the Vet

 - The Dog's Heat Cycle Explained